aws-samples/lambda-refarch-fileprocessing/README.md

 The Real-time File Processing reference architecture is a general-purpose, event-driven, parallel data processing architecture that uses [AWS Lambda](https://aws.amazon.com/lambda).
 This architecture is ideal for workloads that need more than one data derivative of an object.

-In this example application we deliver the notes from an interview in Markdown format to S3.
-CloudWatch Events is used to trigger multiple processing flows - one to convert and persist Markdown files to HTML and another to detect and persist sentiment.
+In this example application, we deliver notes from an interview in Markdown format to S3.
+S3 Events are used to trigger multiple processing flows - one to convert and persist Markdown files to HTML and another to detect and persist sentiment.

 ## Architectural Diagram